What does a best-in-class PRM system offer?

 A typical PRM system certainly starts with core partner portal capabilities, where the focus is primarily on sharing content with partners and keeping partners informed about programs, product updates, partner-focused events and so on.
 However, in addition to fulfilling these basic functions, the platform should also offer content sharing capabilities in the form of asset libraries, documents libraries and other kinds of content so that partners have everything they need at their fingertips to plan and execute campaigns and follow up with prospects.
 These are what we at ZINF call a JumpStart package.

 As a vendor’s channel program grows, the PRM system needs to evolve with it.
-Once you get beyond the JumpStart phase and are ready to optimize your channel activities in an even more systematic way, you will want to be able to add additional capabilities related to market development funds (MDF) management, rewards and rebates management, learning management, business planning and contracts management.
+Once you get beyond the JumpStart phase and are ready to optimize your channel activities in an even more systematic way, you will want to be able to add additional capabilities related to market development funds (MDF) management, rebates management, learning management, business planning and contracts management.
 When you begin to evaluate PRM systems for your own organization, make sure that you take a long-term view of your channel programs and select a solution that allows you to easily add modules as you need them and scale as your requirements expand.

 For example, many organizations find themselves trying to grow their channel and are focused on partner recruitment.
 These organizations should consider PRM systems that offer core partner onboarding capabilities, including contracts and business planning management.
 These modules allow vendors to automate the entire partner sign-up, training and onboarding process to ensure partners enjoy a friction-free experience when they join a vendor’s partner network.
 A partner’s initial experience with a channel organization is crucial, and may well determine whether the partner remains engaged or loses interest.
 It’s essential that partners have an opportunity to learn how the vendor’s partner program works in a user-friendly, stepwise fashion.
 This is a where having a best-in-class PRM system can make a huge difference.